Last Will and Testament Template, Free Download 2026

 Guardian Designation for Minor Children

 If you have children under eighteen, the will must name a guardian who will assume parental responsibilities and a separate property guardian or custodian who will manage assets inherited by the minors.
 These can be the same person or different individuals.
-Courts give significant weight to the parent's designation, but the chosen guardian should be someone willing to serve, financially stable, and aligned with your parenting values.
+Courts give significant weight to the parent's designation under the Uniform Probate Code, but the chosen guardian should be someone willing to serve, financially stable, and aligned with your parenting values.

 Specific Bequests and Distributions